Support for TCP/UDP apps

 • Citrix Secure Access client - For details, see Citrix Secure Access client.

 • Connector Appliance – Citrix recommends installing two Connector Appliances in a high availability set-up in your resource location.
 The connector can be installed either on-premises, in the data center hypervisor, or in public cloud.
 For more information on Connector Appliance and its installation, see Connector Appliance for Cloud Services.
-You must use a Connector Appliance for client-server apps.
+You must use a Connector Appliance for TCP/UDP apps.
 The Connector Appliance must have a DNS server configuration for DNS resolution.

-Configure Secure Private Access for client-server apps
+Configure Secure Private Access for TCP/UDP apps

 Important: